 This supplemental exercise can be done at home or at any point your child has the opportunity to drink through a straw.
-It can help a lisp by keeping the tongue pointed naturally down away from the palate and front teeth.
+It can help a lisp by forcing the tongue to retract, rather than push forward.

 While drinking through a straw can’t cure a lisp alone, it can help create the awareness of tongue placement needed during word and phrase exercises.

 An unfortunate side effect of lisping is decreased self-esteem due to individual frustrations or peer bullying.